Texas man charged with threatening Amazon center in Virginia

 DALLAS (AP) - A Texas man was charged Friday with threatening to blow up an Amazon data center in Virginia in an effort to damage the internet and services he believed were used by federal agencies, according to acting U.S. Attorney Prerak Shah.

-Seth Aaron Pendley, 28, of Wichita Falls is charged with attempting to destroy a building with an explosive, Shah said in a statement.
+Seth Aaron Presley, 28, of Wichita Falls is charged with attempting to destroy a building with an explosive, Shah said in a statement.

-Pendley, is in custody, according to a spokesperson for the U.S. Department of Justice, who did not know if he had an attorney who could speak for him.
+Presley is in custody, according to a spokesperson for the U.S. Department of Justice, who did not know if he had an attorney who could speak for him.

-In a complaint filed in federal court, FBI special agent John Coyle said a confidential source notified the FBI in January of threatening posts on social media by a user later identified as Pendley.
+In a complaint filed in federal court, FBI special agent John Coyle said a confidential source notified the FBI in January of threatening posts on social media by a user later identified as Presley.

-A second confidential source later in January notified the FBI that Pendley had threatened to blow up Amazon Web Services data centers in Ashburn, Virginia, to “kill off about 70% of the of the internet.”
+A second confidential source later in January notified the FBI that Presley had threatened to blow up Amazon Web Services data centers in Ashburn, Virginia, to “kill off about 70% of the of the internet.”

-The second source on Thursday introduced Pendley to an undercover FBI employee in March, saying the agent was an explosives provider.
+The second source on Thursday introduced Presley to an undercover FBI employee in March, saying the agent was an explosives provider.

 “In recorded conversations, Mr. Pendley allegedly told the undercover (employee) he planned to attack web servers that he believed provided services to the FBI, CIA, and other federal agencies,” according to Shah‘s statement.